Volume 1, Issue 2

 On-line Configuration Identification and Control of Modular Reconfigurable Flight Array

-Free Access | Research Article | 27 September 2024 | Cited: 19 , Scopus 19
+Free Access | Research Article | 27 September 2024 | Cited: Crossref logo 34 , Scopus 33

-Long-term Traffic Flow Prediction using Stochastic Configuration Networks for Smart Cities
+Long-term Traffic Flow Prediction Using Stochastic Configuration Networks for Smart Cities

 ICCK Transactions on Intelligent Systematics | Volume 1, Issue 2: 79-90, 2024 | DOI: 10.62762/TIS.2024.952592